Materials-Consortia/materials-consortia.github.io/index.md

 The **Open Databases Integration for Materials Design** (OPTIMADE) consortium aims to make materials databases interoperable by developing a specification for a common REST API.

+We have released version 1 of the OPTIMADE specification, with several databases already providing implementations.
+A full list is available on the [OPTIMADE providers dashboard](https://www.optimade.org/providers-dashboard/){:target="_blank"}.

 {% include {{ page.counters }} %}